Chris-Whiteley/corporate-party-organizer/README.md

-# Corporate Party Organizer Microservice
+# Corporate Party Organiser Microservice

 ## Overview
-This is a Spring Boot microservice designed to organize corporate parties by managing a guest list and tracking seating.
+This is a Spring Boot microservice designed to organise corporate parties by managing a guest list and tracking seating.
 The project implements a RESTful API for managing guests, their table assignments, and available seats.

 ## Requirements Met
 - Guests can be added to the guest list with or without table assignments.
 - The system ensures guests can only sit at tables with sufficient seating.
-- Arrivals and departures of guests (and their accompanying friends) are handled.
+- Arrivals and departures of guests (and their accompanying guests) are handled.
 - Tracks the number of empty seats in real-time.
 - All requirements are covered by tests.